irwingtello/quickNodeWagmi/quicknodewagmi.md

         }
   }
   ```

+  ALT : Function for retrieving the actual smart contract address from the blockchain.

 Lines 21-27: Initialize the state variable textBoxes with an array of objects that contain the imageURLs.

 Line 28: Define the isConnected variable using the useAccount hook from wagmi.